zinaliashenko/content-based-recommend-system/README.md

 This function extracts the genres from a column in JSON format and returns them as a string.

 2. select_features
 Selects and processes key features for work.
-This includes the title, genres, tagline and overview.
+This includes the title, genres, tagline, and overview.

 3. get_recommendation
-Creates recommendations based on similarity of textual information.
+Creates recommendations based on the similarity of textual information.
 Uses TF-IDF and cosine similarity algorithm to find the most similar movies.

 **Incoming data:**
 The movies_metadata.csv file contains information about various movies, including title, genres, taglines, and reviews.